 - Daniel Tiger's Neighborhood (Animated spin-off of Mister Rogers' Neighborhood)

 - The Gruffalo

 - Space Racers (originally presented by American Public Television, previously a web series in 2011 as Space Race)

 - Odd Squad

-- Mack & Moxy (presented by American Public Television, only ran on certain PBS-affiliated stations)
+- Mack & Moxy (originally presented by American Public Television, only ran on certain PBS-affiliated stations)

 - Ready Jet Go!

 - Splash and Bubbles